Canadian Chamber of Commerce in Shanghai

-The Canadian Chamber of Commerce in Shanghai (CanCham Shanghai) is a nonprofit organization and the only Canadian chamber of commerce in China.
-Its mission is to support Canadian businesses in East China by helping businesses develop their networks and marketing opportunities as well as to cultivate a thriving Canadian community in Shanghai.
-The Canadian Chamber of Commerce in Shanghai is located at the Jing`An Kerry Centre in the Jing`An district of Shanghai.
-The Canadian Chamber of Commerce is led by 12 member board of directors.
+The Canadian Chamber of Commerce in Shanghai (CanCham Shanghai) is a nonprofit organization and the only Canadian chamber of commerce in Mainland China.
+The jurisdiction corresponds to that of the Canadian Consulate in Shanghai, stretching from Anhui to Jiangsu, to Zhejiang, all the way to Wuhan and Shanghai proper.
+Its mission is to support Canadian businesses in China by helping them develop their networks and marketing opportunities as well as to cultivate a thriving Canadian community in Shanghai and the region.
+The Canadian Chamber of Commerce in Shanghai is located at the Shanghai Center in the Jing`An district of Shanghai.
+The Canadian Chamber of Commerce is led by the Chair, and 11 members of the board of directors.
 The executive director and the staff of the Chamber are responsible for the daily operations of the Chamber.
-Matt Whately is the current executive director.